Only-in-Japan Experiences

 6NinjaFlame

-If you want to see what this flaming egg turns into, let’s go to Ninja Akasaka!
+If you want to see what this flaming egg turns into, make a reservation at Ninja Tokyo!
 I was expecting something pretty cheesy, with lousy food, but I was totally surprised.
 The place itself is a delightful dungeon full of drawbridges and secret passageways, staffed by ninjas who conjure up quite delicious dishes with surprising twists.
 This restaurant does not disappoint.

 Tell me more!